Attraction —Add to

 Innovation and research are also high on the agenda at FRI.
 "Fashion has to become fashionable", says Masotti.
 The Multimedia Catwalk has been designed to facilitate virtual fashion shows.
-Set up by Videoworks www.videoworks.it it uses a row of eight Samsung 85 monitors (200cm x 118cm), positioned in portrait mode, with high-definition digital sound, and is the first installation of its type.
-"This is an example of digitalization and dematerialization," explains Masotti.
+Set up by Videoworks it uses a row of eight Samsung 85 monitors (200cm x 118cm), positioned in portrait mode, with high-definition digital sound, and is the first installation of its type.
+"This is an example of digitalization and dematerialization" explains Masotti.

 "Fashion week and industry fairs could use the Multimedia Catwalk to reduce costs and environmental impact, and emerging brands could view fashion shows, from Moscow to New York, from Milan to Shanghai, or approach new or less-reachable markets".

 The centrepiece at FRI, The Icon of Woman, is a striking permanent installation hanging in the main atrium, visible from all three floors.
-Portraying woman's curvaceous form, this three-dimensional LED sculpture was made by Senso Immersive Experience http://www.sensoimmersive.com.
+Portraying woman's curvaceous form, this three-dimensional LED sculpture was made by Senso Immersive Experience.
 "It is the heart of the Foundation and represents the woman, the true protagonist of fashion", explains Masotti.
 "The Statue is dedicated to women in general, but is also a special tribute to Olga Cantelli, La Perla's the most creative and fascinating designer, who contributed decisively to the brand's development.
-The entire Foundation is dedicated to her.
+The entire Foundation is dedicated to her".